markmerker/thinkcspy/_sources/PythonTurtle/LPS/OurFirstTurtleProgram.rst

 penup       up()                    penup()       Lift pen from paper, e.g. don't draw when turtle moves. pensize     width() pixels          pensize(12)   Make pen *pixels* wide. color               name            color("red")  Set pen color to a name.
-Some names work, some don't. color               r,b,g           color(1,5,9)  Set color using values from 0 to 255 for red, green and blue.
+Some names work, some don't. color               r,g,b           color(1,5,9)  Set color using values from 0 to 255 for red, green and blue.
 =========== ======= =============== ============= =================================================================================